prrvchr/eMailerOOo/README.md

 - It is now possible in the Spooler to view emails in eml format.

-- A new service [com.sun.star.mail.MailUser][74] now allows access to a connection configuration (SMTP and/or IMAP) from an email address.
+- A service [com.sun.star.mail.MailUser][74] now allows access to a connection configuration (SMTP and/or IMAP) from an email address following rfc822.
-  This should be able to resolve [issue #4][75]: sending emails from Basic.
-  I will come back a little later with examples in Basic.
+  Another service [com.sun.star.datatransfer.TransferableFactory][75] allows, as its name suggests, the creation of [Transferable][76] from a String, a binary sequence, an Url (file://...) or a data stream (InputStream).
+  These two new services greatly simplify the LibreOffice mail API and allow sending emails from Basic.
+See [Issue #4][77].
+  You will find a Basic macro allowing you to send emails in: **Tools -> Macros -> Edit Macros... -> eMailerOOo -> SendEmail**.

 ### What remains to be done for version 1.1.0: